I am a second-year PhD student researching the sociology of audiovisual translation, with a particular focus on fansubbing.

 While not strictly linked to my current research, other areas of interest for me include Catalan language and culture (having lived and studied in Barcelona), and ecological/environmental and consumer sustainability (I am currently employed in the sustainability sector).

-The research I am undertaking for my PhD in Languages and Translation Studies falls under MLANG's 'Transnational cultural and visual studies' research theme, as well as the expert tutorage of Dr Tilmann Altenberg and Dr Abdel-Wahab Khalifa.
+The research I am undertaking for my PhD in Languages and Translation Studies falls under MLANG's 'Transnational cultural and visual studies' research theme, as well as the expert tutorage of Drs Dorota Goluch, Tilmann Altenberg and Abdel-Wahab Khalifa.

 I have mentored adult students and presented content on a Translation Studies MOOC (massive online open course) hosted by Cardiff University.